usiusi360/vulsrepo/README.md

 ### Step3.
 Installation
 2 ways to setup.

+From now on , executed by a user running the vuls scan.

 #### A. Zip download

 zip is downloaded and developed in a home folder of http server.